 For many years our College has had an email address called email@example.com for students and parents to report bullying issues if required.
 Some students may experience other difficulties that also require some help and support, but are not bullying issues as such.
 These difficulties may be connected to something that is going on in their life at present, or something they are struggling to deal with.

-For this reason the College set up in 2014 another confidential email address called email@example.com for students to use should they find themselves in need of help, support and guidance.
-Emails will be read by a senior member of staff who will then seek out other staff volunteers to offer the help and support that is required.
+For this reason the College set up back in 2014 another confidential email address called firstname.lastname@example.org for students to use should they find themselves in need of help, support and guidance.
+Emails are read by a senior member of staff who will then seek out other staff volunteers to offer the help and support that is required.

 All Hallows is against homophobic bullying

-The College is pleased to announce we have recently become a Stonewall Champion School (awarded May 2014) and will work with students to tackle homophobic bullying.
-Our Principal has now delivered anti-homophobic assemblies to our students and Mr Blades attended a Stonewall Conference in London where we became a Champion School.
-Mr Blades will give more details to students in due course, but in the meantime students, as well as parents and staff, are welcome to support the Stonewall No Bystanders Campaign.
+The College became a Stonewall Champion School in 2014 and works with students to tackle homophobic bullying.
+Our Principal delivered anti-homophobic assemblies to our students and Mr Blades attended a Stonewall Conference in London where we became a Champion School.
+We supported the Stonewall No Bystanders Campaign.
 See www.nobystanders.org.uk for more details and a thought provoking video that some students may have seen.

 Together we can stamp out all forms of bullying.

 Caitlin, Ben and the College Council Youtube video produced May 2014 Please click here to view our Youtube video for Anti Bullying.
-Let’s see if we cann get in watched 1000 times by the end of the year.
+Let’s see if we can get it watched 1000 times by the end of the year.

 If you or someone you know are feeling emotionally distressed, these organisations offer advice and support: